 - The preschool children are adequately supervised at all times. - A supervision plan is in place to support active supervision. - The worksite risk assessment makes note of areas and activities which require closer supervision.
 Supervision of children in the outside area is divided between upstairs and downstairs with one educator always in the upstairs area and one always in the downstairs area when children are in each area.
+Toilets are accessible from both the indoor and outdoor area, and when children are utilising the toilet, staff will make sure they are nearby to be able to hear and assist children.
 High risk and new/special activities will often require closer supervision, such as the woodwork area or cooking experiences.
 At drop-off time, one staff member will be dedicated to welcoming families supervising children as they enter the preschool.
 Similarly, one staff member will be allocated during pick-up time to supervise families as their sign out and collect their child from preschool.